Challenging Full North Loop in 16 days / 15 nights.

 Day 6: Sapa – Bac Ha. ~90 km, ~4 hours.

-The ride from Sapa to Bac Ha takes ~3 hours, down from Sapa to Lao Cai (34 km) and up to Bac Ha (70 km) with stunning landscape.
+The ride from Sapa to Bac Ha takes ~3 hours, down from Sapa to Lao Cai (34 km) and up to Bac Ha (70 km) with a stunning landscape.
 We check in a hotel and have lunch.
 In the afternoon, we trek to Lung Phinh village.
 Overnighting in Bac Ha.

 Day 7: Bac Ha – Xin Man. ~50 km, ~3 hours.